kenflab/LLM-scCurator/README.md

 2. Log in with your OpenAI Account.
 3. Click **Create new secret key** $\rightarrow$ **Create secret key**.
 4. Copy the key and use it in your code.

+Notes:
+> Google Gemini can be used within its free-tier limits. <br>
+> OpenAI API usage requires enabling billing (paid API credits); ChatGPT subscriptions (e.g. Plus) do NOT include API usage.